"Behold, I am coming quickly! Blessed is he who keeps the words of the prophecy of this book."

 Often, those who do not love the word of God do not have spiritually attuned ears because they are too proud to listen:

 Jeremiah 6:10 - To whom shall I speak and give warning, that they may hear?
 Indeed their ear is uncircumcised, and they cannot give heed.
 Behold, the word of the LORD is a reproach to them; they have no delight in it.

 Jeremiah 13:15-17 - Hear and give ear: Do not be proud, for the LORD has spoken.
 Give glory to the LORD your God before He causes darkness, and before your feet stumble on the dark mountains, and while you are looking for light, He turns it into the shadow of death and makes it dense darkness.
 But if you will not hear it, my soul will weep in secret for your pride; my eyes will weep bitterly and run down with tears....

 In short, the Lord directs the call in the messages to the churches to each believer within each congregation, who have spiritual ears attuned to listen to what the Holy Spirit is trying to teach about the "mysteries of the kingdom."

-The "overcomer" is plainly defined in Scripture, as follows:
+The "overcomer" is as follows:

 1 John 5:4-5 - For whatever is born of God overcomes the world.
 And this is the victory that has overcome the world - our faith.
 Who is he who overcomes the world, but he who believes that Jesus is the Son of God?